leanprover-community/blog/posts/simprocs-tutorial.md

 ## How to match on numerals

 Often when writing a simproc to perform a computation, it can be useful to extract quantities from the expression we are manipulating.
-The easiest case is perhaps that of `Nat` litterals -- recall that we had to do this several times when implementing the simprocs above!
+The easiest case is perhaps that of `Nat` literals -- recall that we had to do this several times when implementing the simprocs above!
 Given a numeral by `e : Expr`, there are various ways of recovering the corresponding term of type `Nat`:
 - [`Lean.Expr.rawNatLit?`](https://leanprover-community.github.io/mathlib4_docs/find/?pattern=Lean.Expr.rawNatLit?#doc)
   Returns `n` if the expression `e` is of the form `Expr.lit (Literal.natVal n)`, and `none` otherwise.